GaloisInc/crucible/doc/tutorial/tutorial.md

 ```

 The new primitives introduced here are the tilde operator, `~`, which
-constructs the logical negation of a term, and `write_smtlib1`, which
+constructs the logical negation of a term, and `write_smtlib2`, which
-writes a term as a proof obligation in SMT-Lib version 1 format.
+writes a term as a proof obligation in SMT-Lib version 2 format.
 Because SMT solvers are satisfiability solvers, negating the input
 term allows us to interpret a result of "unsatisfiable" from the
 solver as an indication of the validity of the term.
 The `prove`
 primitive does this automatically, but for flexibility the
-`write_smtlib1` primitive passes the given term through unchanged,
+`write_smtlib2` primitive passes the given term through unchanged,
 because it might be used for either satisfiability or validity
 checking.

-The SMT-Lib export capabilities in SAWScript are currently based on a
+The SMT-Lib export capabilities in SAWScript make use of the Haskell
-somewhat outdated implementation, and don't support the full range of
-operations that the `abc` tactic support.
-This will improve in the
-near future.
-(The internal support for Z3, CVC4, MathSAT, and Yices
+SBV package, and support ABC, Boolector, CVC4, MathSAT, Yices, and Z3.
-is implemented via the `Data.SBV` package,
-separately from the internal ABC support via `Data.AIG`.
-The two
-implementations have a similar high-level structure ...)

 External SAT Solvers
 ====================